Art-Invis/Art-Invis/README.md

 - 👀 **I’m interested in:** Web development, C++, Python, database design and Arduino.
 - 🌱 **I’m currently learning:** Responsive web design, JavaScript, Arduino and etc.
 - 😄 **Pronouns:** He/Him
-- ⚡ **Fun fact:** I'm a big fan of astronomy and can name most constellations in the night sky!
+- ⚡ **Fun fact:** I'm a big fan of astronomy and can name constellations in the night sky!

----

 ## 📊 My GitHub Stats